Step 1: Give the lawn a good feed!

 Step 2: Aeration

-If your lawn has been well and truly ‘loved’ over summer and been trampled by lots of happy feet (and paws) then it will benefit from being aerated.
-Aeration will help loosen up hard and compacted soil underneath the lawn, make it easier for water and air to penetrate down into the roots and makes it physically easier for grass roots to grow.
+If your lawn's going to be well and truly ‘loved’ over summer and get trampled by lots of happy feet (and paws) then it'll benefit from being aerated.
+Aeration will help loosen up hard and compacted soil underneath the lawn, make it easier for water and air to penetrate down into the roots.
+Aeration makes it physically easier for grass roots to grow.

-Aerating the lawn is as easy as pushing a garden fork down through the grass and around 10 cm deep into the soil, then gently lever the fork back and forth a little to open up the holes the fork tines have made.
-Do this multiple times over the lawn.
-For large lawns, mechanical aerators or corers can be hired.
+Aerating the lawn can be as simple as pushing a garden fork down through the grass and around 10 cm deep into the soil, then gently lever the fork back and forth a little to open up the holes the fork tines have made.
+Do this multiple times over the lawn; it's hard work but the results are really worth it!